morepath/dectate/doc/usage.rst

 * Unlike normal decorators, configuration actions aren't performed immediately when a module is imported.
 Instead configuration actions are executed only when the user explicitly *commits* the configuration.
+This way, all configuration actions are known when they are performed.

-* Dectate-based decorators always return the function or class object that is decorated unchanged, which makes the code more predictable for a Python programmer -- you can use the function or class directly in your Python code, just like any other.
+* Dectate-based decorators always return the function or class object that is decorated unchanged, which makes the code more predictable for a Python programmer -- the user can use the decorated function or class directly in their Python code, just like any other.

-* Dectate-based configuration systems are themselves easily extensible with new directives.
+* Dectate-based configuration systems are themselves easily extensible with new directives and registries.

 App classes
 -----------

-Configuration in Dectate is associated with special *classes* which need to derive from :class:`dectate.App`:
+Configuration in Dectate is associated with special *classes* which derive from :class:`dectate.App`:

 .. testcode::